KDE/documentation-develop-kde-org/HIG/source/accessibility/index.rst

 Fonts and Colors
 ----------------

 Many users have some deficiencies when it comes to seeing.
-This doesn't always mean that they are blind.
-For some people it is enough when :doc:`fonts </style/typography>` are clear and the :doc:`color scheme </style/color/index>` can be adjusted.
+This does not always mean that they are blind.
+For some people it's enough when :doc:`fonts </style/typography>` are clear and the :doc:`color scheme </style/color/index>` can be adjusted.
 This is something every application should do in any case, so here is the list: